 \subsection{Resource Overhead}

-For the latency--overhead tradeoff, for every 1 second of latency reduction, the \sys consumes 0.02 core-seconds of CPU, 2.6 MB of memory, and 0.9 MB of network bandwidth.
-At moderate settings, \sys achieves 48\% tool execution latency reduction with extra 1-3 idle CPU cores and 250 MB additional memory.
-These results show that \sys can be tuned to a practical ``sweet spot'' in which most speculative work is converted into useful overlap, while the remaining waste is bounded by explicit budgets.
+Resource overhead remains small relative to the latency savings.
+At a moderate speculation budget, \sys reduces tool execution latency by 48\% using 1--3 otherwise idle CPU cores and 250 MB of additional memory.
+Normalized by latency saved, this costs 0.02 core-seconds of CPU, 2.6 MB of memory, and 0.9 MB of network bandwidth per second of latency reduction.
+These results show that \sys can be tuned to a practical ``sweet spot'' in which most speculative work is converted into useful latency reduction, while the remaining waste is bounded by explicit budgets.
 Overall, PASTE is lightweight enough to be deployed as a sidecar alongside existing agent runtimes, delivering latency wins without requiring dedicated infrastructure or disruptive changes to the execution stack.
-For the pattern predict and scheduling policy, the overall latency overhead is less than 100 ms.
+The pattern predictor and scheduling policy add less than 100 ms of latency overhead.